cocos/cocos-docs/en/scripting/typescript.md

 ## Update engine interface declaration data

 Each new version of Creator will update the engine interface statement, so after upgrading the Creator, it is recommended to update existing project `creator.d.ts` file to the latest.
-Go through the main menu 'Developer -> VS Code Workflow -> Update VS Code API Source` to complete the update.
+Go through the main menu **Developer -> VS Code Workflow -> Update VS Code API Source** to complete the update.

 ---